 - Blunt force trauma

 Many truck accident victims lose consciousness during the collision and do not wake up until days after the incident.
-Sometimes accident victims suffer memory loss and other neurological symptoms when they have concussions.
+Sometimes, accident victims suffer memory loss and other neurological symptoms when they have concussions.
 All accident victims should seek immediate medical treatment after being involved in a truck accident.

 Commercial Motor Vehicles Are Subject to More Laws and Regulations

-Trucking and commercial motor vehicle companies are also regulated by federal and state agencies, including the Unites States Department of Transportation, the National Transportation Safety Bureau, the Occupational Safety and Health Administration, the Federal Motor Carrier Safety Administration, and, in Montana, the Montana Department of Transportation Motor Carrier Safety Division.
+Trucking and commercial motor vehicle companies are also regulated by federal and state agencies, including the United States Department of Transportation, the National Transportation Safety Bureau, the Occupational Safety and Health Administration, the Federal Motor Carrier Safety Administration, and, in Montana, the Montana Department of Transportation Motor Carrier Safety Division.

 Trucking Companies Treat Commercial Motor Vehicle Accidents Differently

-Key Witnesses are Different
+Key Witnesses Are Different

 In addition to the standard eyewitnesses, trucking witnesses may include the safety director for each of the defendant entities, the training instructor for each of the defendant entities, the person who hired the shipper or broker, and the dispatcher, among others.